An Explanation of Self-Employment Taxes

-Does My Business Type Affect My Self-Employment Taxes?
+Business Type and the Affect on Self-Employment Taxes

-Self-employment tax is due on the income of small businesses including sole proprietors and independent contractors, partners in partnerships, and LLC owners.
-These businesses are pass-through entities because the profits and losses of the business pass through to the owners on their personal tax returns.
-These payments to owners don't have income tax or Social Security/Medicare taxes withheld, so they must be paid with the person's tax return.
+Self-employment tax is due on the income of all small businesses.
+This includes sole proprietors and independent contractors, partners in partnerships, and LLC owners.
+All of these businesses are considered pass-through entities because the profits and losses of the business pass through to the owners on their personal tax returns.
+In general, pass-through taxes are what characterize small businesses and make their tax situations unique.

 Everyone who earns income in the U.S. must pay Social Security and Medicare taxes.
 For employees, these are called FICA taxes.
 FICA stands for the “Federal Insurance Contributions Act" and it has two parts.
-The first is Social Security, and the second component is Medicare.
-These taxes are actually called Old Age, Survivor, and Disability Insurance or OASDI.
+The first is Social Security and the second component is Medicare.
+These taxes are actually referred to as OASDI (old age, survivor, and disability insurance).

 The Social Security portion of the tax is 12.4 percent on incomes up to $128,400 as of 2018, and the Medicare portion is 2.9 percent.
-Employees pay half this tax and their employers pay or match the other half, and this is sometimes called an "employment tax."
+At corporations, employees pay half this tax and their employers pay or match the other half, and this is sometimes called an "employment tax."

 Employees have Social Security and Medicare taxes deducted from their gross income before income tax is calculated.
 The Social Security deduction is 6.2 percent—half of 12.4 percent—and Medicare is 1.45 percent or half of 2.9 percent, for total FICA taxes payable by the employee of 7.65 percent.